-DALI: This four-letter acronym has been creating quite a stir in the lighting industry recently.
-But what is it?
+DALI: This four-letter acronym stands for Digital Addressable Lighting Interface, but what is it?
 How is it different from the lighting system you currently have?
 Why should you (or why shouldn’t you) pursue DALI in your own facilities?
 Who can use it?
-Keep reading, because you’re about to find out the answers to those questions you’ve been asking ...

-Put simply, DALI (digital addressable lighting interface) is a two-way communication system that brings digital technology to lighting.
-An international standard for communication, DALI defines the commands that ballasts need to recognize in order to be considered DALI ballasts.
-The system allows individual ballasts to “talk” to the user ... and allows the user to “talk” back via DALI controllers, computers equipped with appropriate software, or building management systems (BMS).
+Put simply, DALI is a two-way communication system that brings digital technology to lighting.
+An international standard for communication, DALI defines the commands that LED drivers and ballasts need to recognize.
+The system allows individual LED drivers and ballasts to “talk” to the user, and allows the user to “talk” back via DALI controllers, computers equipped with appropriate software or building management systems.

 “DALI sends messages around, and just like computer networks, those messages are picked up by the ballasts via addresses,” explains Wayne Morrow, president, Westminster, CO-based Starfield Controls.
 “The ballast with that address picks it up and follows the instruction.
 A simple message would be, ‘All lights in Room 10 turn off.’
 You send that message, and all the lights in Room 10 know who they are.
 They pick up that message and say, ‘It says here I’m supposed to turn off.’
 And that’s what [happens].”

-DALI was accepted as an international standard in 2002; the first DALI ballasts were introduced into the United States in the late ’90s.
+DALI was accepted as an international standard in 2002; the first DALI LED drivers and ballasts were introduced into the U.S. in the late 90s.

 How does DALI work?

 Most of the hardware used in a DALI system is the same as what’s used in a more typical system.
-The big difference: With DALI, ballasts can be linked to a central computer, allowing each one to be controlled independently.
-DALI systems are currently available for T5, T5HO, T8, and compact fluorescent lamps.
+The big difference: With DALI, LED drivers and ballasts can be linked to a central computer, allowing each to be controlled independently.
+DALI systems are available for T5, T5HO, T8 and compact fluorescent lamps.

-Ballasts are connected using Class 1 (inside the conduit) or Class 2 (outside the conduit) wiring to make up a loop of no more than 64 ballasts.
+LED drivers and ballasts are connected using Class 1 (inside the conduit) or Class 2 (outside the conduit) wiring to make up a loop of no more than 64 LED drivers or ballasts.
 Each is given an address in the DALI system, and the loop is connected to a DALI control device.
 One individual network isn’t enough to cover an entire building; rather, several must be linked together to create a “network of networks,” Morrow describes.

-According to Starfield’s Morrow, most of the DALI installations so far have been in retrofit situations.
-But, installing DALI technology during new construction is best.
-“Almost all buildings should be running DALI wires at this point because it’s so cheap.
-That one’s almost a no-brainer,” he explains.
-Mike Williams, product marketing manager at Danvers, MA-based OSRAM SYLVANIA, agrees.
+Mike Williams, former product marketing manager at Danvers, MA-based OSRAM SYLVANIA, agrees.
 “Where the building owner is going to get the biggest bang for his buck is definitely on new installations,” he says.

 “When you put it in a retrofit, you don’t gain all the advantages DALI can provide,” explains Advance’s Berjansky.
 “With DALI, when you wire it up, you wire your lighting independent of your lighting control circuits.
 When you look at an existing building, those circuits already exist; you have one switch for those 10 fixtures and another switch for these 10 fixtures.
 You’re limited in taking advantage of that lack of requirement for control circuits.”